 Pelvic floor muscles support the organs in the pelvis.
 They are important for bladder and bowel control.
 Radiotherapy to the pelvis can weaken these muscles.
-They are also naturally weakened as you get older.
+They are also naturally weakened by childbirth, the menopause and getting older.

 You may be advised to do regular pelvic floor exercises after pelvic radiotherapy.
 It is important to do pelvic floor exercises correctly.
 So you will usually be referred to a physiotherapist or specialist nurse, who will teach you how to do them.